Cardboard Catering Trays

 • Keeps arranged sections neat and readable

-• Helps manage event servings more quickly
+• Helps manage event serving flow

-• Supports multi-item packaging across courses
+• Supports multi-item serving across courses

-• Reduces tray bending risks under heavier loads
+• Reduces bending under heavier loads

-• Supports event-level preparation and bulk service
+• Supports bulk preparation and service

 Size Capacity Board Type Edge Height Common Setting